natan-barel/ecs-terraform-pokemon-states/README.md

 ## Deployment Process Overview

-1. Checkout repository
+1. Check out the repository
 2. Authenticate with AWS and ECR
 3. Build Docker image from `application/`
 4. Push image to ECR with `latest` tag
-5. Update ECS service to trigger new deployment
+5. Update the ECS service to trigger a new deployment
 6. Send deployment status to Slack

 ---